-Inside Natalie Wood and Robert Wagner's Tumultuous Romance
+Inside Natalie Wood and Robert Wagner's Tumultuous, Ultimately Tragic Romance - E!
+Online

 "I've always been terrified, still am, of water—dark water, sea water," Natalie Wood said in an interview in the 1970s.

-Considering the actress' fate, those words are especially haunting.
-But what's even more haunting is that people still don't know for sure what happened to her.
-More frustrating still, they may never know, as the story now has seemingly even more question marks attached to it 36 years later.
+Considering the Oscar-nominated actress' fate, those words couldn't be more haunting.
+But what's even more haunting is that people still don't know for sure what, exactly, happened to her.
+More frustrating still, they may never know, the story only acquiring more question marks as the years went by.

-Wood's untimely death in 1981 when she was only 43 was initially ruled an accidental drowning, but that conclusion hasn't entirely withstood the test of time with law enforcement—or in the court of public interest.
-In turn, what really happened on the night of Nov.
-28, 1981, has become one of Hollywood's most enduring, endlessly rehashed mysteries—the puzzle pieces of which are again up for the assembling in the new special 48 Hours: Natalie Wood: Death in Dark Waters airing tonight on CBS.
+Wood's shocking death on Nov.
+29, 1981, when she was only 43 was initially ruled an accidental drowning, but that conclusion didn't withstand the test of time with law enforcement—or in the court of public obsession.
+In turn, what occurred in the final moments of Wood's life has become one of Hollywood's most enduring, endlessly rehashed mysteries, still the subject of books and documentary specials decades later.

 Wood and husband Robert Wagner had been spending Thanksgiving weekend on their 60-foot yacht, Splendour, with Christopher Walken, Wood's costar in what turned out to be her final film, 1983's Brainstorm.
-The only other person out with them was the Splendour's captain, Dennis Davern.
+The only other person out with them was Splendour's captain, Dennis Davern.

 The Los Angeles Sheriff's Department Homicide Bureau re-opened the investigation Wood's death in 2011 because they had been contacted with new information.

-The actress' sister, Lana Wood, had also asked that the case be reopened, insisting that Natalie, who was deathly afraid of the water, would never have been trying to re-tie the dinghy to the family yacht, Splendour, a scenario suggested at the time as a possible reason for her fall.
-Davern, who has shopped his story about the events of that night to various outlets over the years, said on Today in 2011 that he overheard Wood and Wagner having an explosive fight, and he blamed Wagner for whatever happened.
+The actress' sister, Lana Wood, had also asked that the case be reopened, insisting that Natalie, who was deathly afraid of the water, would never have been trying to re-tie the dinghy to the family yacht, a scenario suggested at the time as a possible reason for her fall.

+Davern said on Today in 2011 that he overheard Wood and Wagner having an explosive fight, and he blamed Wagner for whatever happened.

 The listed cause on Wood's death certificate was amended in 2012 to read "drowning and other undetermined factors."
 Meanwhile, a slew of tips came in when the case was re-opened and authorities have been following up ever since.

-This week, the LASD confirmed that Wagner was a person of interest.
+In 2018, L.A.
+County Sheriff's Department investigators told CBS News' 48 Hours that Wagner was a person of interest.
 Not a suspect, authorities emphasized, nor was he a suspect in 2011.
 Just a person of interest.

-"It's suspicious enough to make us think that something happened," Lt.
-John Corina, one of the detectives on the case now, says in the 48 Hours special.
+"It's suspicious enough to make us think that something happened," Sheriff's Department Lt.
+John Corina said on the February 2018 special 48 Hours: Natalie Wood: Death in Dark Waters.
 Wagner "absolutely does" know more than he's said, "because he's the last one to see her."
 He adds, "She got in the water somehow, and I don't think she got into the water by herself."

-That sort of vague, lingering suspicion is exactly why it feels impossible to let go.

-Walken, Wood and Wagner had dined ashore at a restaurant in Isthmus Cove on Catalina Island, off the Southern California coast.
-Wagner later wrote in his memoir Heart to Heart With Robert Wagner that he and Walken had been arguing about politics throughout the evening and, when they continued aboard the boat, Wood excused herself after about a half hour.
+On the night of Nov.
+28, 1981, Walken, Wood and Wagner had dined at a restaurant in Isthmus Cove on Catalina Island, about 22 miles off the coast of Southern California.

+Wagner later wrote in his memoir Heart to Heart With Robert Wagner that he and Walken had been arguing about politics throughout the evening and, when they boarded the boat, Wood excused herself after about a half hour.
 An hour after that, he returned to their stateroom and she wasn't there.
 When he walked around looking for her he saw that the inflatable dinghy, the Valiant (named after his 1954 film Prince Valiant), wasn't there either; but, she had taken it out alone before, so he wasn't initially worried.

 After 10 or 15 minutes, he went out to look for her in a smaller cruiser, a family spokesperson told the Los Angeles Times in 1981.
-Not finding her, he radioed ashore and eventually the Baywatch Isthmus patrol and Coast Guard started searching.
+Not finding her, Wagner radioed ashore and eventually the Baywatch Isthmus patrol and Coast Guard started searching.
 At 7:45 a.m. on Sunday, Nov.
 29, a search helicopter spotted Wood's fully clothed body floating in the water about 100 yards off Catalina's Blue Cavern Point.

-It was common knowledge by then that Wood was terrified by dark water, making the idea of her trying to clamber down to the dinghy in the dead of night far-fetched, but multiple people told police at the time that she was skilled with boats.
+Wood had said that she was "petrified" of the ocean, making the idea of the Splendor in the Grass star trying to clamber down to the dinghy in the dead of night far-fetched, but multiple people told police at the time that she was skilled with boats.
 Wagner said, however, that his wife wasn't a strong swimmer.

 "It was only after I was told that she was dressed in a sleeping gown, heavy socks, and a parka that it dawned on me what had really occurred.
 Natalie obviously had trouble sleeping with that dinghy slamming up against the boat," Wagner wrote in Heart to Heart. "...She probably skidded on one of the steps after untying the ropes.
 The steps are slick as ice because of the algae and seaweed that's always clinging to them.
 After slipping on the steps, she hit her head against the boat...I only hope she was unconscious when she hit the water."

 An autopsy determined that Wood had consumed seven or eight glasses of wine before she died.
 There were some fresh bruises on her legs and arms and an abrasion on her left cheek that could be synonymous with a fall.
-Thomas Noguchi, chief medical examiner for the Los Angeles County Coroner's Office at the time, said in 1981 that Wood's death was an accident.
+Thomas Noguchi, chief medical examiner for the Los Angeles County Coroner's Office at the time, concluded in 1981 that Wood's death was an accident.

-He later went into more detail in his 1983 book Coroner (per Vanity Fair), which detailed a number of celebrity postmortems he worked on, that scratch marks on the side of the dinghy indicated she had grabbed it, but likely the parka she had been wearing weighed her down.
+Noguchi wrote in his 1983 book Coroner (per Vanity Fair), which detailed a number of celebrity postmortems he worked on, that scratch marks on the side of the dinghy indicated she had grabbed it, but likely the parka she had been wearing weighed her down.
 Clinging to the dinghy, she drifted further from Splendour and ultimately couldn't hang on any longer.

-Wagner, who stated in 2011 that he fully supported any legitimate efforts to get answers, will turn 88 on Feb.
-10 and has been married to his third wife, Jill St. John, since 1990.
-It's his fourth marriage, meanwhile, as he and Wood were married twice.

 Wood starred in some of the most classic movies of all time over the span of four decades, starting from her days as a child actress in the 1940s in The Ghost and Mrs. Muir and Miracle on 34th Street.

+In 1955, the year she starred in Rebel Without a Cause, LIFE magazine named her "The Most Beautiful Teenager in the World."

-Her leading men included James Dean, Warren Beatty, Steve McQueen, Robert Redford and, several times, including a 1976 TV production of Cat on a Hot Tin Roof, her storied real-life love, Robert Wagner.
+Her leading men included James Dean, Warren Beatty, Steve McQueen, Robert Redford and, several times, including in a 1976 TV production of Cat on a Hot Tin Roof, her storied real-life love, Robert Wagner.

-Wagner hails from the old studio system, where you signed a contract and toiled away while they figured out what to do with you.
-He had the quintessential "movie-star looks" but ultimately was a second-tier leading man, starring in B-movies like the campy 1956 thriller A Kiss Before Dying.
+Wagner also hailed from the old studio system, where you signed a contract and toiled away while they figured out what to do with you.

+He had the quintessential leading-man looks but ultimately was a B-movie star in the likes of the 1956 thriller A Kiss Before Dying.
 He had dramatic gravitas to spare, though, and even after his film career stalled in the 1960s, he had a renaissance on TV.
-More recently he's known for his roles as henchman Number Two in the Austin Powers movies and as the father of Michael Weatherly's character in NCIS.
-(In 2004, meanwhile, Weatherly had played Wagner in the Peter Bogdanovich-directed TV movie The Mystery of Natalie Wood.)
+More recently he became known for his roles as henchman Number Two in the Austin Powers movies and playing the father of Michael Weatherly's Agent DiNozzo on NCIS.

-In 1955, the year she starred in Rebel Without a Cause, LIFE magazine named Wood "The Most Beautiful Teenager in the World."
+Incidentally, Weatherly played Wagner in the 2004 Peter Bogdanovich-directed miniseries The Mystery of Natalie Wood.

+Meanwhile, it was that old-fashioned studio system that brought Wagner and Wood together—they were fixed up on a date in 1956, ostensibly for publicity, but ended up hitting it off.

+Though apparently Wood had her eye on the dashing actor for awhile.

+"I was 10 and he was 18 when I first saw him walking down a hall at 20th Century Fox," Wood recalled to People in 1976.
+"I turned to my mother and said, 'I'm going to marry him.'"

-Two years later, at 19, she married 27-year-old Wagner in Scottsdale, Ariz, where the groom's parents lived.
+On Dec.
+28, 1957, the 19-year-old married Wagner, 27, in Scottsdale, Ariz, where the groom's parents lived.
 The windows at the Scottsdale Methodist Church were covered with butcher paper to keep the several hundred onlookers who managed to find out that two huge celebrities were tying the knot there from seeing inside.
 The reception was held at the Hotel Valley Ho, which was recently renovated and remains touted as the former playground of some of Hollywood's biggest golden-age stars.

-"I was 10 and he was 18 when I first saw him walking down a hall at 20th Century Fox," Wood told People in 1976.
-"I turned to my mother and said, 'I'm going to marry him.'"

 The Wood-Wagner nuptials were deemed the "glittering union of the 20th century"—and they may have been, for a little while.